chkn/HybridKit/Readme.md

 To start utilizing HybridKit, follow the steps below:

 1. Add HybridKit to your app.
+[NuGet](https://www.nuget.org/packages/Xam.Plugin.HybridKit) is the recommended way to do this.
 2. Add the following references to your project:
 	+ `Microsoft.CSharp`
+	+ `Xamarin.Forms` (currently required, even if your project does not use it.)
 	+ For Android only:
 		- `Mono.Android.Export`
-		- `Xamarin.Forms` (currently required, even if your project does not use it.)

-Note that for Xamarin.Forms, HybridKit currently requires Xamarin.Forms 1.3.1 or later.
-At this time, you need to select `Show pre-release packages` in the NuGet gallery to install this on your project.
+HybridKit currently requires Xamarin.Forms 1.3.1 or later.
+If you install HybridKit through NuGet, it will install an appropriate version for you automatically.

 ## Create the Web View